-Nasdaq Letter
+Nasdaq letter

-On July 27, 2022, we received written notification from the Nasdaq Listing Qualifications Department ("Nasdaq") for failing to maintain a minimum bid price of \$1.00 per common share for the last 30 consecutive business days, as required by Nasdaq Listing Rule 5550(a)(2) - bid price (the "Minimum Bid
+On July 27, 2022, we received written notification from the Nasdaq Listing Qualifications Department ("Nasdaq") for failing to maintain a minimum bid price of \$1.00 per common share for the last 30 consecutive business days, as required by Nasdaq Listing Rule 5550(a)(2) - bid price (the "Minimum Bid Price Rule").
+The Nasdaq notification had no immediate effect on the listing of our common shares, and we had 180 calendar days, or until January 23, 2023, to regain compliance.

-Price Rule").
-The Nasdaq notification has no immediate effect on the listing of our common shares, and we have 180 calendar days, or until January 23, 2023, to regain compliance.
-If at any time over this period the bid price of our common shares closes at \$1.00 per share or more for at least a minimum of ten consecutive business days, Nasdaq will provide written confirmation of compliance and the matter will be closed.
+On January 24, 2023, we received notification from NASDAQ that we are eligible for an additional 180 calendar days, or until July 24, 2023, to regain compliance with the Minimum Bid Price Rule.
+We were granted the second extension because we meet the continued listing requirements for the market value of publicly held shares and all other initial listing standards for NASDAQ Capital Market, except for the bid price requirement.
+If at any time over this additional 180 calendar day period the bid price of our common shares closes at \$1.00 per share or more for at least a minimum of ten consecutive business days, Nasdaq will provide written confirmation of compliance and the matter will be closed.